Young Astronomers Group (YA!)

 All FWAS/YA! memberships include:

-• discounts on popular astronomy magazines
+• significant discounts on popular astronomy magazines

 • associate membership status in the international Astronomical League